EternityForest/drayer/README.md

 The private key, for writable records, is kept base64 encoded in STREAM_FN+".privatekey"

+## Including files in a stream

+We define a special type, "file", for storing files in the stream as you might in a .zip file.
+File data starts with a 4 byte header length and a messagepack header.

+As a higher-level application spec, the messagepack headers use the new separate string and bin types unlike lower level Drayer protocol APIs.

+The header must have 2 keys, enc, a string representing the encoding(must be "gzip" for now), and "time", the time in microseconds of the file's real modification date(Not it's containing stream record).

+The rest of the entry must simply be the compressed file data.

+The reason that gzip was chosen is that python has native support for it, and so do browsers.

 ## Discovery and Transport.

 Drayer doesn't try to ensure privacy at all.
 Think of it like IPFS or Bitcoin, where pseudonyms are public and encyrption is